UvinduHewage/UvinduHewage/README.md

 - **BSc (Hons) Information Technology** @ SLIIT
 - **Royal College** alumnus & accomplished swimmer
 - **FIT**  I'm currently working as an intern at Hayleys Fentons in Sri Lanka.
-- ⚡ **Fun fact:**    Fun fact Once, while debugging a day-night cycle feature, I spent hours searching for the issue, only to discover it was a missing semicolon hiding in plain sight! 🌞🌙😅
+- ⚡ **Fun fact:** Once, while debugging a day-night cycle feature, I spent hours searching for the issue, only to discover it was a missing semicolon hiding in plain sight! 🌞🌙😅

 ## 🛠️ Technical Expertise

 <div align="center">